ignasisols/metis_classification_module_project/README.md

 In this classification project, the best performing model was a **random forests model**, but I also trained **Logistic Regression** and **XGBoost** models.

-*This is a **7 min video** that I recorded in which I explain the gist of this project: https://www.youtube.com/watch?v=tw0uWofQOTg.
-Bear in mind that this video was recorded **before** the current iteration of this project, which means that there is no mention to the XGBoost models implemented.
+*This is a **7 min video** that I recorded in which I explain the gist of this project (Bear in mind that this video was recorded **before** the current iteration of this project, which means that there is no mention to the XGBoost models implemented):

 [![Alt text](https://img.youtube.com/vi/tw0uWofQOTg/0.jpg)](https://www.youtube.com/watch?v=tw0uWofQOTg)

-All the code is available in this github repository in the Jupyter notebook **{'notebook_final.ipynb'}**
+All the code is available in this github repository in the Jupyter notebook **'notebook_final.ipynb'**

 ### **Data**